 Behind the Door Storage: Ironing Board Storage

 Ordinary coat hooks on the back of a closet door keep your ironing board out of the way but close at hand when you need it.
-Keep your imagination moving and check out these garage storage ideas.
+Looking for more nifty storage innovations?
+Check out these garage storage ideas.

 Paint Can Opener on Hand